alarm-redist/fifty-states/analyses/MD_cd_2020/doc_MD_cd_2020.md

 1. have equal populations (C.1.c.i.)
 1. be geographically compact (C.1.a.iv.)
 1. preserve county and municipality boundaries as much as possible (C.1.a.iii.)
-1. not consider incumbent or partisan informat (C.1.b.i., C.1.b.ii.)
+1. not consider incumbent or partisan information (C.1.b.i., C.1.b.ii.)

 ### Interpretation of requirements